ioof-holdings/redux-subspace/packages/redux-subspace-saga/docs/Usage.md

 ## Saga Middleware

-In order for `redux-saga` with `redux-subspace` you can use the `createSagaMiddleware` function from the `redux-subspace-saga` package instead of the default one.
-This allows `redux-subspace` to intercept subspaced sagas to provide the extra bits it needs to work.
+In order for `redux-saga` to work with `redux-subspace` you must use the `createSagaMiddleware` function from the `redux-subspace-saga` package instead of the default one.
+This allows `redux-subspace` to intercept `subspaced` sagas to provide the extra bits it needs to work.

 ```javascript
 import { createStore } from 'redux'